ArjanteMarvelde/uSDR-pico/README.md

 - No more RS232, replaced with USB interface which can also be used for programming
 - Recalculated all filters

-The 4.0 schematics are now available in KiCAD format, so open for all to adapt.
+The V4.0 schematics are now available in KiCAD format, so open for all to adapt.
 In the package I included a library with some dedicated definitions.

 Still to be done:
+- Debug hardware, patch and publish V4.1
 - All software updates, this will take place after assembly of the hardware
 - Update all documentation to be consistent with the actual implementation